 The shank is located at the animal’s forearm in front of the brisket.
-It is one of the toughest cut.
+It is one of the toughest cuts.
 One of the most famous dishes that comes from the shank is Osso Buco, which requires braising to make the meat more tender.
-The shank is often used for stews and soups, because it’s tough.
+Make stews and soups with the shank.

-Ribs are made up of the cow’s ribs and backbone.
+The cow’s ribs and backbone make up the ribs.
 There are 13 pairs of ribs, but only the last section (6-12) are in the primal section of the ribs.
 The others are in the chuck cut.

 Ribs have lots of flavor and marbling.
 Types of cuts you’ll see for ribs are Delmonico steak, boneless ribeye roast, cowboy steak, ribeye steaks and beef short ribs.

 Choose ribs when you want a tender cut of beef with extra marbling.